 Of course, the highlight of any trip to Africa is your time spent on a Big 5 wildlife safari!
 The animal sightings and conservation are more impressive than one can imagine and truly made my heart happy.

-After South Africa, I went to Victoria Falls, Zimbabwe.
-The falls were full and I was incredibly lucky to get a beautiful day to explore one of the most spectacular waterfalls in the world.
+After South Africa, I went to Victoria Falls, starting on the Zimbabwe side.
+The falls were full and I was incredibly lucky to get a beautiful day to explore one of the Seven Natural Wonders of the World.
 I then crossed the border to Zambia where I stayed on the mighty Zambezi River outside Livingstone.

-I stayed at two properties here: Islands of Siankaba and Tongabezi.
-Islands of Siankaba is a very special and unique destination based on two islands only accessed by boat on the Zambezi River and features swing bridges, an amazing masseuse and the chance to canoe in an authentic makoro boat.
-On the other hand, Tongabezi has the most beautiful arrangement, private butler service (24 hr champagne service, anyone?), and has created a school, Tujatane, which supports 250 children in the surrounding area.
-Tujatane is entirely funded by the lodge and its guests, feeds the children daily and is even a library for locals to access books.
+On the other hand, Tongabezi has the most beautiful arrangement, private butler service (24-hour champagne delivery, anyone?), and has created a school, Tujatane, which supports 250 children in the surrounding area.
+Tujatane is entirely funded by the lodge and its guests, feeds the children daily, and is even a library for locals to access books.

-From there, I hopped on a few small flights to the Lower Zambezi, one of the smaller and newer national parks.
+From Victoria Falls, I hopped on a few small flights to the Lower Zambezi, one of the smaller and newer national parks.
 It was my favorite destination of the trip!
 This is Africa.
 Wild, untouched, and remote.
-Immediately after landing, elephants and impala crossed the runway!
+Immediately after the plane landed, elephants and impala crossed the runway!

-While every good holiday must come to an end, I cannot wait to return.
-How do you want to experience Africa?
-Contact me at firstname.lastname@example.org.
+While every good holiday must come to an end, I cannot wait to return to South Africa and Zambia!